thomas0302/node-mongo-api/README.md

-## Node.js + MongoDB User API
+## Node.js + MongoDB Atlas User API

-This project is a simple Express API connected to a MongoDB database.
-It provides a GET endpoint to fetch user data by ID, returning only users older than 21 and handling invalid IDs gracefully.
-The goal was to keep the setup clean and follow good practices with routing and error handling.
+This project is a simple Express API that connects to MongoDB Atlas to retrieve user data by ID.
+It only returns users over the age of 21 and gracefully handles invalid ObjectIds.

+### Endpoint

+`GET /users/:id`

+Returns user data in JSON if the user is over 21.
+Returns 404 if not found or underage.

+### Tech Stack

+- Node.js
+- Express.js
+- MongoDB Atlas
+- Mongoose

+### How to Run

+1. Clone the repo
+2. Create a `.env` with your Atlas connection string: